By Captain Steve Larivee--

 For those who were longing for the Monte Carlo Yachts 76 but found her just a little too big for their liking, or budget, the Monte Carlo Yachts 65 will serve to fill a gap that will make the brand accessible to a wider audience.
 And, essentially, the 65 has all of the functionality of her larger sister, and certainly has the same good looks.

-Owner/operator.
 Regular readers know that we think large yachts such as this should be owner/operated and the builder has done everything possible to make that a cinch.
 The optional lower helm weather deck door makes it easy for the skipper to pop out on the side deck to handle lines.
 The optional joystick will also make docking easier.

 There are a number of motoryachts on the market in this size range but I think the Monte Carlo Yachts 65 stands apart for several reasons.
 First, as mentioned, are her stunning good looks that we think will age very gracefully.
 Second, she has one of the most efficient propulsion systems we've seen in class.
 Because she is relatively lightweight with low horsepower engines she should excel at performance at reasonable speeds.
 That not only makes her less expensive to buy, but also less costly to operate.

 It occurs to me that the Monte Carlo Yachts 65 might also render other motoryachts of the same size which are heavier, have much bigger engines and can go faster obsolete, or nearly so.
 Where there was once a craze to go 40 knots in a motoryacht, I think the bloom may well be off that lily.
 Cruising at 20 to 24 knots is fast enough for me, in fact, I am quite used to 20 knots, so that will make operation of the 65 even more advantageous.
 If I am right, then in the future people will be looking for economical boats to operate -- even in the rarified air of multi-million dollar yachts.
 And if that happens, then a boat such as the Monte Carlo Yachts 65 should be a hot ticket on the used boat market.

-= Standard = Optional
+Standard and Optional Features

 Full Warranty Information on this brand coming soon!